SoarGroup/Soar/Soar2Soar/readme.txt

 are below.

 *nix-
-Included with Soar2Soar is a BASH build script, which is essentially a call to g++.
-The first line of content sets a local variable to the path to the SoarSuite folder (which can conveniently be relative to the dynamic linking library path environmental variable).
+Included with Soar2Soar is an SCons script.

 Windows-
 The easiest way to build for Windows is to replace